mperezjigato/reportsweakly/README.md

 # reportsweekly

-In order to keep track of the detailed tasks, the work carried out and the discussions held, a weekly report is to be drafted.
+In order to keep track of training sessions, discussions, and work in progress, a weekly report is to be drafted.